-It sounds like a wonderful combination of “privacy and company,” as the above quote by Robert Heinlein suggests.
+Science fiction author Robert Heinlein once said “Privacy and company are essential – and you can drive someone crazy by depriving them of either.”
+Who needs this kind of deprivation?
+Cohousing sounds like a wonderful combination of “privacy and company.”
 Many cohousing communities expect a certain amount of help from the community members, but it is probably safe to say that people can generally decide for themselves just how much “community” they want.

 There are variations within the cohousing definitions.
 Most of the time, the community members own their homes, but some cohousing communities have rentals available as well.
 While the detached home is the primary cohousing living unit, there are “condo cohousing” communities as well.
 See the Cohousing Examples section for an example of one for seniors in the Oakland / San Francisco Bay area.

 Cohousing sounds terrific.
 But how well does it work?
 Based on the comments in this video of a senior cohousing community in Boulder, Colorado, it appears to be working quite well for some.